 The first advert – Orange Man – riffs on the sort of sports broadcasting Andy Gray was bringing to the UK with his video tapes and ranty shouting at the time.
 The sports commentary device was one used by Tango for another 15 years or so, though the rough edges – including the handheld camera and shouty voiceovers – were knocked off as time went on.

-The slapping adverts brought forward suggestions that children all over playgrounds were having their eardrums burst (the ad was supposedly withdrawn when one of the creatives heard from a doctor that he was treated children who, in their own words, had been Tango'd); the exploding pensioner ad for being offensive; the legless man for shitting up the kiddoes.
-While it's a matter of debate as to how offensive these ads were deemed, as opposed to how good HHCL were at pretending they were offensive and exploiting the publicity, the phrase You Know When You've Been Tango'd wasn't going anywhere for the next decade.
+The slapping adverts brought forward suggestions that children all over playgrounds were having their eardrums burst (the ad was supposedly withdrawn when one of the creatives heard from a doctor who was treating children who, in their own words, had been Tango’d); the exploding pensioner ad for being offensive; the legless man for shitting up the kiddoes.
+While it’s a matter of debate as to how offensive these ads were deemed, as opposed to how good HHCL were at pretending they were offensive and exploiting the publicity, the phrase You Know When You’ve Been Tango’d wasn’t going anywhere for the next decade.